Loose Legendrian embeddings in high dimensional contact manifolds: Invariants of formal Legendrian isotopy classes

 In order for the main result of this paper to useful in practice, we would like to have an explicit way to tell when two knots are formally isotopic.
-This is purely an issue about bundle theory and algebraic topology.
-The calculations are not particularly deep, but they are somewhat involved.
-First we define two invariants of formal Legendrian knots.
-Some of the details in calculation are left to the reader, they can also be found in ~\cite{EES}. \\
+We do this for the case of Legendrians in $\R^{2n+1}_\std$, similar computations can be done in other manifolds but the algebraic topology becomes more difficult.
+Up to some $\Z_2$ indeterminacy, it turns out that formal isotopy classes are in correspondence with two invariants we understand well: the classical invariants $tb$ and $r$.
+Some of the details in calculation are left to the reader, they can also be found in ~\cite{EES}.

-\begin{definition} Let $L$ be a formal Legendrian knot in $(Y,\xi)$. $F_1$ is a bundle map $TL \to \xi |_L$, so every fiber has Lagrangian image.
-The homotopy class of this map in the space of Lagrangian bundle monomorphisms is called the \emph{rotation class} of $L$.
-We denote this class $r(L)$. \\ \end{definition}
+\begin{definition} Let $(f, F_s)$ be a formal Legendrian embedding in $(Y,\xi)$. $F_1$ is a bundle map $T\Lambda \to f^*\xi$, so every fiber has Lagrangian image.
+The homotopy class of this map in the space of Lagrangian bundle monomorphisms $T\Lambda \to f^*\xi$ is called the \emph{rotation class} of $(f, F_s)$.
+We denote this class $r(f, F_s)$. \end{definition}

-Immersed Legendrian knots satisfy an h-principle ~\cite{PDR}, and the rotation class classifies them up to regular Legendrian homotopy.
-If we have two Legendrian knots which are smoothly homotopic, we can compare their rotation classes as follows.
-A formal Legendrian defines an isomorphism $\xi|_L \cong TL \otimes \mathbb{C}$, therefore two formal Legendrians together define a difference element in $\op{Aut}_{\mathbb{C}}(TL \otimes \mathbb{C})$, also known as the gauge group of $\xi|_L$.
+Immersed Legendrians satisfy an $h$--principle ~\cite{PDR}, and the rotation class classifies them up to regular Legendrian homotopy.
+If we have two formal Legendrian embeddings which are smoothly isotopic, we can compare their rotation classes as follows. $F_1$ defines an isomorphism $f^*\xi \cong T\Lambda \otimes \C$, therefore two formal Legendrians together define an element in $\op{Aut}_{\C}(T\Lambda \otimes \C)$.
 Two Legendrians have the same rotation class if and only if this difference element is in the component of the identity.
-If $\xi|_L$ is trivial (which is always the case if $\xi|_Y$ is trivial) then $\op{Aut}_{\mathbb{C}}(\xi|_L) \cong \op{Map}(L, U_n)$, thus the difference class $r(L_0) - r(L_1)$ is an element of $K^1(L)$ in this case.\\
+If $f^*\xi$ is trivial (which is always the case if $\xi$ is a trivial bundle on $Y$) then $\op{Aut}_{\C}(f^*\xi) \cong \op{Map}(\Lambda, U_n)$, thus the difference class $r(f, F_s) - r(\wt f, \wt F_s)$ is an element of $K^1(\Lambda)$ in this case.